Ag Ed & STS Professional Development

 Seeking Professional Development Funding?

 Scholarships for Professional Development are available, through the Nebraska FFA Foundation and the Nebraska Soybean Check Off.
-Funds can be used to pay for 50% of any PD registration costs, including housing, OR 50% of equipment costs.
-Funds are for professional development during the summer of 2025.
+Funds can be used to pay for 50% of any PD registration costs, including housing and meal OR 50% of equipment costs.
+Funds are for professional development during the summer of 2026.
+See application for specific details.

 Only ONE Foundation will be awarded and are awarded on a first come, first serve basis.